-Compared to other advanced economies the UK is forecast to have greater than average government borrowing, structural borrowing and net debt as a % of GDP in 2016.
-Its gross debt is forecast to be below the average for advanced economies as a % of GDP but its net debt is forecast to be above the average.
+In 2017 UK government borrowing is forecast to be broadly similar to the average for advanced economies, as a % of GDP.
+The UK’s gross debt is forecast to be below the average for advanced economies as a % of GDP but its net debt is forecast to be above the average.

-The IMF forecast UK borrowing to be 3.3% of GDP in 2016.
-Amongst advanced economies, five have higher borrowing as a % of GDP.
-These five include two G7 nations: Japan and the United States.
-France is forecast to have broadly the same level of borrowing as the UK.
-The IMF average for advanced economies is 3.0%.
+The IMF forecast UK borrowing to be 2.8% of GDP in 2017.
+Amongst advanced economies, five are forecast higher borrowing as a % of GDP.
+These five include three G7 nations: Japan, United States and France.
+The IMF average for advanced economies is 2.7%.

 Structural, or cyclically-adjusted, borrowing is that part of borrowing which is unrelated to the economic cycle.
 It represents “underlying” borrowing or the element of borrowing which will remain even when economies move out of recession.
 Structural borrowing cannot be measured directly but is estimated based on a judgement about how far the actual level of output differs from its trend level.
 Making these estimates is by no means straightforward so estimates of the structural deficit must be treated with caution.